Ramoun-Training/git_playground/github_lab_courses/intro_to_gh.md

    2. Click `​Branch`: `master​` in the drop-down.
    3. In the field, enter a name for your branch.
    4. Click `​Create branch`: `<name>`​ or press the “Enter” key to create your branch.

+## Commits 101

+Creating a branch allows you to make modifications to your project without changing the deployed `main` branch.
+Now that you have a branch, it’s time to create a file and make your first commit!

+When you’re finished creating or making changes to a file on GitHub, scroll to the bottom of the page.
+Then find the "Commit new file" section.

+In the first field, type a commit message.
+The commit message should briefly tell contributors about the changes you are introducing to the file.

+### Rules to live by for commit messages

+- Don’t end your commit message with a period.
+- Keep your commit messages to 50 characters or less.
+Add extra detail in the extended description window if necessary.
+This is located just below the subject line.
+- Use active voice.
+For example, "add" instead of "added" and "merge" instead of "merged".
+- Think of your commit as **expressing intent to introduce a change**.

+### Your first commit

+The following steps will guide you through the process of committing a change on GitHub.

+1. Create a new file on this branch, in a `_posts` folder called `0000-01-02-MrRamoun.md`.
+You can do so using this [shortcut](https://github.com/MrRamoun/github-slideshow/new/my-slide?filename=_posts/0000-01-02-MrRamoun.md) or manually as follows:
+   1. Return to the "Code" tab.
+   1. In the branch drop-down, select "my-slide".
+   1. Click Create new file.
+   1. In the "file name" field, type `_posts/0000-01-02-MrRamoun.md`.
+Entering the `/` in the filename will automatically place your file in the `_posts` directory.
+   1. When you’re done naming the file, add the following content to your file:

+        ```markdown
+        ---
+        layout: slide
+        title: "Welcome to our second slide!"
+        ---
+        Your text
+        Use the left arrow to go back!
+        ```

+   1. After adding the text, you can commit the change by entering a commit message in the text-entry field below the file edit view.
+For guidelines on commit messages, check out the Commits 101 drop-down, just above these instructions.
+   1. When you’ve entered a commit message, click Commit new file.